 10. Women and Reconstruction

-Women in the Reconstruction Era, which followed the American Civil War, faced many new challenges.
-Freedwomen struggled to find their place in society due to separated families, mistreatment from former masters, racism, and no substantial help.
-Some White Northern women helped with the Freedman's Bureau and fought to help African American's where they could.
-Whereas, White Southern women worked towards honoring their dead and mythologizing the Confederacy.
+During the Reconstruction Era, which followed the American Civil War, women faced many new challenges.
+Freedwomen struggled to find their place in society due to separated families, mistreatment from former masters, racism, and lack of assistance or resources.
+Some white Northern women worked with the Freedmen's Bureau and helped African Americans where they could.
+Whereas, white Southern women worked to pick up the pieces of their society while honoring their dead and mythologizing the Confederacy.

 |

 After the Civil War, the struggle to truly emancipate African Americans in the US began.
 Slavery was a complex and dynamic system of oppression and so was the period of Reconstruction that followed it.
-To combat rising white terror in the South the Federal Government created the Freedman's Bureau which supplied food, built schools, and enforced peace in Southern states.
+To combat rising white terror in the South the Federal Government created the Freedmen's Bureau which supplied food, built schools, and enforced peace in Southern states.

 Northern and Southern women also found themselves trying to figure out their place in the aftermath of the Civil War.
 Black women tested the limits of their newfound freedoms and worked to reconnect with family.
 Northern white women moved towards helping in the Freedman’s Bureau and teaching African Americans.
 Whereas, Southern white women began their memorial efforts through Ladies Memorials Associations, which eventually transitioned into a national organization known as the United Daughters of the Confederacy.
 Southern women are responsible for helping create the Lost Cause and mythologizing the efforts of the Confederacy.

 From its beginning, the Freedmen's Bureau attempted to bring the free labor society and culture of the Antebellum North to the post-Emancipation South.
 Executing these ideals proved very difficult.
-The bureau, who oversaw 14 states throughout the South and Washington, D.C. had less than 1,000 officers to help newly freed black people build hospitals and schools, negotiate labor contract, and legalize marriages, alongside any other issues that ex-slaves faced.
+The bureau, which oversaw 14 states throughout the South and Washington, D.C. had less than 1,000 officers to help newly freed black people build hospitals and schools, negotiate labor contracts, and legalize marriages, alongside any other issues that ex-slaves faced.
 The officers were housed in small buildings with a desk, a bed, and stove, and saw a nearly- constant line of Blacks and whites knock on the door and ask for assistance.
 They also face harassment from disgruntled whites, including receiving threats for organizations such as the Ku Klux Klan.

 Northern and Southern women also found themselves trying to figure out their place in the aftermath of the Civil War.
 Black women tested the limits of their newfound freedoms and worked to reconnect with family.
 Northern white women moved towards helping in the Freedman’s Bureau and teaching African Americans.
 Whereas, Southern white women began their memorial efforts through Ladies Memorials Associations, which eventually transitioned into a national organization known as the United Daughters of the Confederacy.
 Southern women are responsible for helping create the Lost Cause and mythologizing the efforts of the Confederacy.

 From its beginning, the Freedmen's Bureau attempted to bring the free labor society and culture of the Antebellum North to the post-Emancipation South.
 Executing these ideals proved very difficult.
-The bureau, who oversaw 14 states throughout the South and Washington, D.C. had less than 1,000 officers to help newly freed black people build hospitals and schools, negotiate labor contract, and legalize marriages, alongside any other issues that ex-slaves faced.
+The bureau, which oversaw 14 states throughout the South and Washington, D.C. had less than 1,000 officers to help newly freed black people build hospitals and schools, negotiate labor contracts, and legalize marriages, alongside any other issues that ex-slaves faced.
 The officers were housed in small buildings with a desk, a bed, and stove, and saw a nearly- constant line of Blacks and whites knock on the door and ask for assistance.
 They also face harassment from disgruntled whites, including receiving threats for organizations such as the Ku Klux Klan.

 A multitude of newly freed Black women asked the Bureau for help to find food and shelter, what we considered to be the necessities.
 These women were largely illiterate and most of them were mothers.
 They spent most of their energy trying to find information on their children, seeking protection from their former masters, and acquiring legal justice to help recover the wages they were being denied and any other form of exploitation that they were facing.
 Women of color fought for their lives and families in any way they could.